Artur-T-Malas/book-notes/README.md

 For all users:
 - [X] See a list of highest rated books and their rating (average of all user ratings)
 - [X] See a list of most commonly rated books and their rating (count of all user ratings)
-- [ ] For each book have a notes/rating section
+- [ ] When clicking a book, have a notes/rating section
     * separate `.ejs` template for this usecase
     * access it by:
         - clicking on a book in most commonly rated / highest rated list